AlibabaCloudDocs/ess/intl.en-US/API-Reference/Scaling group/AttachDBInstances.md

 -   The SLB instance and the scaling group must be in the same account.
 -   The status of the RDS instance must be **Unlocked**.
 For more information, see [RDS usage instructions](../../../../../reseller.en-US/Product Introduction/RDS usage instructions.md#).
 -   The status of the RDS instance must be **Running**.
 -   After you add an RDS instance, the number of IP addresses included in the default group of the IP whitelist for an RDS instance cannot exceed 1,000.
-For more information about an IP whitelist, see[Set the whitelist](../../../../../reseller.en-US/User Guide/Security/Set the whitelist.md#).
+For more information about an IP whitelist, see [Set the whitelist](../../../../../reseller.en-US/User Guide/Security/Set the whitelist.md#).

 ## Request parameters { .section}